 Sustainability in the Curriculum

-- Upper School Environmental Science individual service-learning action plans (iSLAP) projects
+- Upper School: individual service-learning action plans (iSLAP) projects on environmental science

 A school-wide program is dedicated to recycling of plastic, paper, and aluminum on both campuses.

 The Upper School student-led Environs Club is open to all students who are interested and passionate about environmental causes.
 The Environs Club provides a way for students to pursue their interests while supporting our sustainability efforts.

 The greater community is invited to take the opportunity to dig deep, get involved, and participate in organic, sustainable gardening on the back of Rowland Hall’s Steiner Campus in the community garden.